Most Popular Binding Options for Print Projects

-- Can hold larger amount of pages.
+- Can hold a larger number amount of pages than saddle stitching.

 - More expensive than saddle stitching.

-- Slower turnaround time.
+- Longer turnaround time.

 If saddle stitching and perfect bound are not quite the right fit for your print project, wire-o binding may be the best binding option for you.
-Wire-o binding is a great option for employee handbooks and cook books.
+Wire-o binding is a great option for employee handbooks and cookbooks.